Skip to main content

 By Brand Purpose & ResponsibilityNo Comments

-CRITICIZING PURPOSE IS SO AVERAGE ADMAN.
-SO I MADE A POST ABOUT IT, TOO.
+CRITICIZING PURPOSE IS SO AVERAGE ADMAN, I MADE A POST ABOUT IT.

 Because in the face of global collapse, what we need isn’t policy or action.